Jianchi-TIAN/jianchi-tian.github.io/_pages/about.md

 * Designing behavioural game experiments to investigate climate action.
 * Examining inequality in climate-related psychology and behaviour.
 * Developing low-cost tools to enhance public support for climate policies and action.
+* Investigating the impact of nature exposure (e.g., EVI, NDVI, air quality) on mental health by using satellite remote sensing technology.